18 Top-Rated Day Trips from San Luis Obispo, CA

 Along the charming tree-lined streets of the historic town are Victorian-era buildings filled with artisan boutiques, upscale home decor shops, art galleries, and restaurants.
 The Corner House Cafe is a locals' hangout with a rustic look and feel.

-Foodies will want to check out the Global Gardens farm stand (open on Fridays, Saturdays, and Sundays), which sells locally produced olive oils made from estate-grown olives.
+Foodies will want to check out the Global Gardens farm stand (open Thursday through Monday), which sells locally produced olive oils made from estate-grown olives.
 The farm stand is located one mile from downtown Los Olivos, a pleasant walk or bike ride through the countryside.

 16. Montaña de Oro State Park